tpogden/tpogden.github.com/about.md

     </ul>
 </aside>

-I am a distance runner and have completed seven marathons: Stockholm, Edinburgh, Kielder, Manchester, Paris, Amsterdam and Berlin.
+I'm a distance runner and have completed seven marathons: Stockholm, Edinburgh, Kielder, Manchester, Paris, Amsterdam and Berlin.
 I also enjoy mountaineering and kayaking when I get time.